 832 Educational Policy: A Multiple Perspectives Approach.
 (3).

 This course explores federal, state, and local policy development, implementation, and analysis.
 Topics include school governance, boardsmanship, and working with contracts and state and federal agencies to assure equitable access to all students.
-Prerequisite: admission to Ed.D. program.

 833 Education Finance and Budget.
 (3).